fjod/Reinforced-wiki/Code/Services.md

 The limitation of *8 entities per service* is intentional.
 It is presumed that if you need to change more than 8 entities within one service - you are doing something wrong and your services need de-coupling.

-Inheritance of Tecture services considered to be bad practice.
+Inheritance of Tecture services considered to be a bad practice.
 Avoid if possible.

 # Invoking service

-Service can be invoked using `Do<_Service_>` method where `_Service_` is *type* of service that you want to invoke.
+Service can be invoked using `Do<_Service_>` method where `_Service_` is a *type* of service that you want to invoke.
 The `Do<>` method is available from 2 places:
 - `ITecture` instance to invoke Tecture service from outer world.
-See [[integration|Ioc]] section in order to understand how to invoke your Tecture service e.g. from your ASP.NET MVC application
+See [[integration|Ioc]] section in order to understand how to invoke your Tecture service, e.g. from your ASP.NET MVC application
 - Also `Do<>` method exists withing each service.
 Its purpose is to allow inter-communication between services (to invoke one service from another).

 Example: invoking one service from another service: